-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The combining statement - regulatory basis, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the U.S. Office of Management and Budget Circular A-133.
-Audits of States, Local Governments, and Non-Profit Organizations, and is also not required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the fund type and the account group financial statements within the combined financial statements.
+The combining statement - regulatory basis and other schedules as listed in the table of contents, under other supplementary information, are presented for purposes of additional analysis and are not a required part of the combined financial statements of the District.

-The combining statements - regulatory basis and the schedule of expenditures of federal awards are the responsibility of the management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and the other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combined statements - regulatory basis and the schedule of expenditures of federal awards are fairly stated in all material respects in relation to the basic financial statements as a whole.
+The combining statements - regulatory basis and other supplementary information, including the schedule of expenditures of federal awards, are the responsibility of the management and were derived from and relate directly to the underlying accounting and other records used to prepare the combined financial statements - regulatory basis.
+Such information has been subjected to the auditing procedures applied in the audit of the fund type and account group financial statements within the combined financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and the other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the combined statements - regulatory basis and the other supplementary information, including the schedule of expenditures of federal awards, are fairly stated in all material respects in relation to the combined financial statements - regulatory basis taken as a whole on the regulatory basis of accounting described in Note 1.